nombersDev/casemove/README.md

 Features include:
-  * An overview page of your storage contents
+  * An overview page of your storage contentsn
   * Log in without entering your password / Steam Guard
   * View your inventory
   * View your storage units contents